 The pattern I have seen work is short, deep cycles.
 Thirty days to triage and shape the problem, sixty days to ship the first outcome, another quarter to stabilize or hand off.

-At Cuez, the initial engagement was a performance rescue, API response times dropped from three seconds to under 300 milliseconds.
+At Cuez, the engagement started as a performance rescue.
+The API went from three seconds to 300 milliseconds, a 10x speedup.
 That shape was preventing a full-time hire that would not have fixed the underlying problem.
 See Cuez: API optimization from 3s to 300ms.

 Three engagements, three different shapes, all fractional or consulting.
 The point is that the shape has to match the stage.